To work in partnership with Hawai`i’s people to promote access to better health.

 Valentin is a sixth generation woman leader and daughter of local ophthalmologist, Tyrie Jenkins, M.D.
 Raised by women who look into peopleʻs eyes for a living, Valentin has always been passionate about vision.
 When she realized the need for vision services in underserved communities and the opportunities in blindness prevention, she pursued the public health approach to better vision and grew the organization based on community guidance.

-Mathson started off in the administrative field as a personnelman for a United States Naval Reserve Field Hospital.
+Mathson started her career in the administrative field as a personnelman for a United States Navy.
 In 2005, Mathson earned her Emergency Medical Technician I; and in 2006 earned her certificate as a Community Wellness Advocate from the University of Alaska Southeast, Sitka.
-She went on to become a National Registered EMT Basic and a Wilderness EMT in 1988.
+She went on to become a National Registered EMT Basic and a Wilderness EMT in 2008.

 Mathson worked as a health educator for SEARHC (Southeast Alaska Regional Health Consortium) for more than six years, educating and screening people for diabetes and heart disease, while teaching classes on nutrition, physical activity, and overall wellness concepts.

-Mathson has an interest in vision screening because of a family history of cataracts, macular degeneration, and retinal bleeds.
+Mathson has an interest in vision screening because of her familial history of cataracts, macular degeneration, and retinal bleeds.
 She believes in holistic health, and enjoys sharing how prevention can actually reduce the risk for eye diseases.

-Rosella Mathson is Project Vision Hawai`i’s data assistant; she has been volunteering for Project Vision Hawai`i since 2015, and became an employee after she graduated from University of Hawai`i, Hilo, with a Bachelor of Arts degree in psychology.
-Rosella is the first person on her matriarchal side of the family to graduate with a degree.
+Moriah Mathson is Project Vision Hawai`i’s data administrator and vision screening coordinator on the Big Island; she has been volunteering for Project Vision Hawai`i since 2015, and became an employee after she graduated magna cum laude from the University of Hawai`i, Hilo, with a Bachelor of Arts degree in psychology.
+She is also an Akaka Falls Lions Club member.

-Prior to moving to Hawai`i to attend college, Mathson was a lead sales associate for White’s Pharmacy where she had the opportunity to learn about positive customer service and how to train new associates.
+Prior to moving to Hawai`i to attend college, Mathson was a lead sales associate for Orions Sporting Goods in Sitka, Alaska, where she had the opportunity to learn about positive customer service and how to train new associates.

-When Rosella wasn’t working or attending school, she earned her certificate as an Emergency Medical Technician I, and volunteered in the nursery at church.
-Mathson enjoys reading, and has been enjoying learning about the eye and the diseases that cause vision problems.
+When Moriah wasn’t working or attending school, she earned her certification as an Emergency Medical Technician I, National Registration as an EMT Basic, and a Wilderness EMT.
+Mathson enjoys playing the piano and running half-marathons; she has been enjoying learning about the eye and the diseases that cause vision problems.

 Driver & Screening Technician, O`ahu

-Project Vision Hawai`i’s team is not completely without mention of our fantastic volunteers.
+Project Vision Hawai`i’s team is not complete without the mention of our fantastic volunteers.
 The District 50 Lions Clubs of Hawai`i and other special volunteers have been instrumental in the success of the organization statewide.
-To find out how you can volunteer, CLICK HERE!
+To find out how you or your organization can intern or volunteer, CLICK HERE!